-The NSR value per tonne formulae were applied in the resource block models and then the economic cut-off values were used to outline areas of economically mineable tonnes referred to as mining shapes.
+The NSR value per tonne formulae were applied in the resource block models and then the economic cut-off values were used to outline areas of Indicated and Inferred Mineral Resources to be included in the conceptual PEA mine plan, referred to as mining shapes.
 The impact of mining dilution was accounted for in the stope shapes.